logbie/wfl/README.md

 - ✅ **Lexer**: Complete - Converts source code into tokens
 - ✅ **Parser**: Complete - Transforms tokens into an Abstract Syntax Tree (AST)
+- ✅ **Semantic Analyzer**: Complete - Analyzes the AST for semantic correctness
+- ✅ **Type Checker**: Complete - Performs static type analysis on the AST
+- 🔄 **Interpreter**: In Progress - Will execute the AST directly
-- 🔄 **Bytecode Compiler**: In Progress - Will convert the AST into bytecode instructions
+- 🔄 **Bytecode Compiler**: Planned - Will convert the AST into bytecode instructions
 - 🔄 **Virtual Machine**: Planned - Will execute bytecode instructions

+## AI-Assisted Development

+This project is developed with the assistance of AI:

+- **Devin.ai**: Primary AI developer responsible for core implementation
+- **ChatGPT (GPT-4)**: Assisted with code reviews and optimization
+- **Claude (via Cline)**: Assisted with documentation and architectural design
+- **Grok**: Indirectly contributed to the project through knowledge base

+The combination of AI assistance with human oversight has allowed for rapid development while maintaining high code quality and documentation standards.

 ## Getting Started